AidanHiggs/CIS-18_NetworkScan/README.md

 # CIS-18_NetworkScan
-Okay got the repo up, lets build an app!
+Okay got the repo is up, lets build an app!